noahats/noahats.github.io/index.md

 ###### Casting a net in the wild and catching live fish.
 <br>

+Built a Microsoft Sentinel lab centered on log ingestion, alerting, and investigation workflows, using a honeypot-style setup to generate security-relevant events for analysis.
+The project focused on learning how to onboard telemetry, query data, create detections, and use Sentinel as a cloud-native SIEM for practical SOC-style investigations.
+Also imported data to create a live visual dashboard for login attempts.

+TBC

 ---

 ## TryHackMe Cybersecurity 101 Path
 ###### Strengthening foundations to patch a leaky lifeboat.
 <br>

+Completed the TryHackMe Cybersecurity 101 path to strengthen foundational knowledge across core security concepts, attack surfaces, defensive controls, and common operational terminology.
+This served as an entry-level hands-on foundation that supported later work in SOC analysis, detection engineering, and lab-based security projects.

+TBC

 ---

 ## Cisco Cybersecurity Operations Fundamentals Specialization Certificate
 ###### Discovering the depth of the Security Operations domain.
 <br>

+Completed Cisco’s Cybersecurity Operations Fundamentals Specialization on Coursera to build a more structured understanding of security operations, network defense, and analyst responsibilities in enterprise environments.
+The coursework reinforced key blue-team concepts such as monitoring, incident response, and security operations processes in a more formal, vendor-backed learning track.

+TBC

 ---